l7mp/stunner/docs/examples/direct-one2one-call/README.md

 - integrate a typical WebRTC application server with STUNner,
 - configure STUNner as a headless STUN/TURN server,
+- use the STUNner authentication service to generate valid ICE configurations for clients,
 - test STUNner from a browser with live video traffic, and
 - scale a WebRTC service with STUNner.